What you need to know about academic regulations that apply to all MSM students.

 Students in their first year of attendance are not permitted to take Advanced Standing examinations.

 A student has the right to petition the administration regarding any topic that is not covered in the current school catalog, yet pertains to study at the School.
-Forms are available in the Office of the Registrar, the Office of the Vice President for Academics & Performance, the Office of the Dean of Students or can be downloaded and printed by clicking here.
+Forms are available in the Office of the Registrar, the Dean of Academic Affairs, the Office of the Dean of Students or can be downloaded and printed by clicking here.

 It is the policy of Manhattan School of Music to screen all requests for information concerning students.
 Students who wish to restrict the release of such information are required to notify the Office of the Registrar in writing.

 In accordance with the Family Educational Rights and Privacy Act of 1974 (Buckley Amendment), students enrolled at Manhattan School of Music have the right to see educational records maintained by the School which are related to them.

 The Office of the Registrar retains the original copy of each student’s academic record.